regnarg/bc/text/changedet.md

 and the need for a solution specifically tailored to each filesystem that does support change detection (there is no generic API, at least on Linux).

-The next sections will survey various way of doing each kind of change detection on Linux.
+The next sections will survey various ways of doing each kind of change detection on Linux.

 ## Offline Change Detection

-### A Linux VFS Primer
+### The Anatomy of Linux Filesystems

 Before diving into change detection, we have to understand a bit about the structure of Linux filesystems and filesystem APIs.
-If terms like *inode*, *hardlink*, or *file descriptor* are familiar to you, you can safely skip this section.
+If terms like *inode*, *hardlink*, and *file descriptor* are familiar to you, you can safely skip this section.

+The basic unit of a Linux filesystem is an **inode**.
+An inode is an in-kernel structure representing one filesystem object.
+There are many types of inodes: files, directories, symbolic links, and a few more esoteric types, which we shall mostly ignore (so-called *special files*: sockets, named pipes and device nodes).

+The inode serves as a logical identifier for the given filesystem object.
+It holds most of its metadata: size, permissions, last modification time.
+It also

 ###